Gennifire/lotto_quickPick/README.md

 fisher-yates algorithm.

-overall this is a simple project, but one i hope to expand on in the future.
+overall this is a simple project, but one i hope to expand on in the future, perhaps even make cross platform.

-Next projext, make app cross platform compatible.
+/*-----------------------------------------------------------------*/

+Added a fourth method to hold onto all calculations called them into the button click.

+Added a running total to bottom of app.
+Method for populating running total not great, try to add a more efficient method in futher.